67372a/Comfyui_CXH_joy_caption/README.md

 .2024-9-21 Joycaption Alpha Two - [Release article](https://civitai.com/articles/7697/joycaption-alpha-two-release)

 Use instruct with alpha two, use non-instruct with alpha one.
+Other supported prompt modifers can be found at https://huggingface.co/spaces/fancyfeast/joy-caption-alpha-two.

 ```
 CAPTION_TYPE_MAP = {